dshanke/terraform-kinesis-snowflake/README.md

   data_retention_time_in_days = 1
 }

-#creates snowflake table.
+#creates a snowflake table.
 Notice the data type of column is a variant type which allows us to store json like data
 resource "snowflake_table" "TWI_TABLE" {
   database = snowflake_database.TWIDB.name
   schema   = "PUBLIC"